prcutler/awesome-macropad/README.md

 ## MacroPad Hotkeys II

 Looking to get more out of your MacroPad and build upon the default Adafruit MacroPad experience?
-Check out MacroPad Hotkeys II ([GitHub repository](https://github.com/deckerego/Macropad_Hotkeys) and [Hackster.io project page](https://hackaday.io/project/181969-macropad-hotkeys-ii)) by [DeckerEgo](https://hackaday.io/deckerego).
+Check out MacroPad Hotkeys II ([GitHub repository](https://github.com/deckerego/Macropad_Hotkeys) and [Hackaday project page](https://hackaday.io/project/181969-macropad-hotkeys-ii)) by [DeckerEgo](https://hackaday.io/deckerego).
 It improves the default Macropad experience by adding support for multi-page macros, mount the Macropad in read-only mode, and maybe most importantly, sleep the display and add a display timeout to avoid OLED burn-in, and more. - It also includes [example macros](https://github.com/deckerego/Macropad_Hotkeys/wiki) for Blender, DaVinci Resolve, Audacity, a Number Pad, and more. - [Overview video](https://youtu.be/rzTTRM9xGms?si=wOAUS7BPDiVwQkXy)

 ## MacroPad Hardware